agsb/wirewp/README.md

 ( not finish, version 0.1 )

-It is a simple planner for wire wrap boards.
+It is a simple planner for wire wrap circuits in boards.

+It makes a list of pins conections for wire wrap.

 Still just a bunch of scripts.

-It makes a list of pins conections for wire wrap.

-Uses sort for group wires to wrap
+Uses sort for group wires to wrap.

 ##  Rules

-> Each unit have two or more pins,
+> Each unit have two or more pins;

-> Each pin have one or more wires,
+> Each pin have none or one or more wires;

-> Each wire connect two or more pins,
+> Each wire connects two or more pins;

-> Each wire have one name (only),
+> Each wire have one name (only);

+## Howto

-## List format
+#### List format

 Make a primary CSV list with: unit, pin, wire, obs,